 Your insurer may just replace your entire solar system

-Because the “Solar Rebate” (or the “STC’s) it may cost the same for your insurer to replace your entire solar system.
+Because of the “Solar Rebate” (or the “STC’s) it may cost the same for your insurer to replace your entire solar system.
 This way you get a new warranty on your entire solar system.
 It may be a perfect time to upgrade that old system!

 Option 1: Replace 6kW of solar panels and the siezed rail, it may cost $8500 with no rebate.